amansingh61/bloom/README.md

 -   Text generation

--   Exploring characteristics of language generated by a language model.
+-   Exploring characteristics of language generated by a language model

-    -   Examples: Cloze tests, counterfactuals, generations with reframings.
+    -   Examples: Cloze tests, counterfactuals, generations with reframings

 #### **Downstream Use**

--   Tasks that leverage language models include: Information Extraction, Question Answering, Summarization.
+-   Tasks that leverage language models include: Information Extraction, Question Answering, Summarization

 ### Misuse and Out-of-scope Use
 *This section addresses what users ought not do with the model.*

-See the  [LLM LICENSE ](https://docs.google.com/document/d/10NMjEKjxR7mrZ5CvugGBVaF6nPEgNxFBIbkH7z5HB-0/edit), Attachment A, for detailed usage restrictions.
+See the [BLOOM License](https://huggingface.co/spaces/bigscience/license), Attachment A, for detailed usage restrictions.
 The below list is non-exhaustive, but lists some easily foreseeable problematic use cases.

 #### **Out-of-scope Uses**

-Using the model in [high-stakes](#glossary-and-calculations) settings is out of scope for this model.
-The model is not designed for [critical decisions](#glossary-and-calculations) nor uses with any material consequences on an individual's livelihood or wellbeing.
+Using the model in [high-stakes](#high-stakes) settings is out of scope for this model.
+The model is not designed for [critical decisions](#critical-decisions) nor uses with any material consequences on an individual's livelihood or wellbeing.
 The model outputs content that appears factual but is not correct.

-##### Out-of-scope uses include:
+##### Out-of-scope Uses Include:

--   Usage in biomedical domains, political and legal domains, or finance domains.
+-   Usage in biomedical domains, political and legal domains, or finance domains

--   Usage for evaluating or scoring individuals, such as for employment, education, or credit.
+-   Usage for evaluating or scoring individuals, such as for employment, education, or credit

--   Applying the model for critical automatic decisions, generating factual content, creating reliable summaries, or generating predictions that must be correct.
+-   Applying the model for critical automatic decisions, generating factual content, creating reliable summaries, or generating predictions that must be correct

 #### **Misuse**

-Intentionally using the model for harm, violating rights, or other kinds of malicious activities is a misuse of this model.
+Intentionally using the model for harm, violating [human rights](#human-rights), or other kinds of malicious activities, is a misuse of this model.
 This includes:

 -   Spam generation